yamagata-developers-society/blog/src/content/react-hooks-slide-in-modal.md

 }
 ```

-And with that we have a nearly complete slide in modal.
+And with that we have a nearly complete slide-in modal!

 ## Overlay

-What modal would be complete without a background overlay to partially block the content of the page?
+What modal would be complete without a background overlay to partially block the content of the page while it is open?

 We will use the exact same concepts as above.
 Let's start with the css: